usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

 use it for anything.
 This space is not your main GPFS or Lustre storage, it is not accessible from the AFS or SDF environment.
 It is also subject to deletion without notice.

-SLAC is investigate [NoMachine](https://www.nomachine.com) as a replacement of Fast-X
+SLAC is investigating [NoMachine](https://www.nomachine.com) as a replacement of Fast-X.